Setting Expectations

 Would you be interested in flight instruction, either in an aircraft or in a simulator?

-Both jobs guarantee you being home every night but the pay isn’t going to be as good as piloting an aircraft.
-Flight Instruction in a simulator can pay pretty well depending on the company, $100K+ and the QoL is excellent.
+Both jobs guarantee you being home every night but the benefits will not to be as good as piloting an aircraft.
+Flight Instruction in a simulator can pay pretty well depending on the company, $100K-$250K+ and the QoL is excellent.
 Not to mention, you can fly as a contract pilot on the side and may even get the benefits of the airline without having to be gone all the time.
+If you are interested in staying in the military community, there are a multitude of companies that teach military operations in the simulator/classroom, and some pay very well.

 ————————————